sansin5982/Statistics-with-R/chapters/Data-Types.md

 data include temperature (measured in Celsius or Fahrenheit), time (measured in hours or minutes), and IQ scores.

+-   Think of a **thermometer** showing temperature in Celsius or Fahrenheit.
+-   **Has equal intervals**: The difference between 20°C and 30°C is the same as between 70°C and 80°C.
+    -   We can add and subtract.
+    -   No true zero: 0°C does not mean no temperature—it’s just a point on the scale.
+    -   We can’t multiply/divide meaningfully: 40°C is not “twice as hot” as 20°C.

 #### Ratio Scale

 Ratio data are numerical data where there is a true zero point, and the ratios between the values are meaningful.
 Examples of ratio data include weight, height, age, and income (measured in dollars).

+**Think of a ruler or a weight scale**. \* Has equal intervals and a true zero. \* We can add, subtract, multiply, and divide. \* means none of the quantity (e.g., 0 kg = no weight). \* 10 kg is truly twice as heavy as 5 kg.

+**Analogy**

+-   Interval is like measuring feelings (0 doesn’t mean no feeling).
+-   Ratio is like counting apples (0 apples = no apples).

 ### Qualitative Data